The Four Subproblems of the Sustainability Problem

 The advantage of framing the problem in terms of improper coupling is we can identify the specific systems involved and think at a high level for how to connect them with the right feedback loops.
 This transforms the problem into its simplest form.
 The right feedback loops will center on some sort of balancing loop, as indicated by the B in the subproblem icon.
 A balancing feedback loop seeks to reach a goal of some sort.
 If the behavior of interest is above the goal, as it is in the graph, the balancing loop put the breaks on the system it's controlling.

 Let's trace the diagram.
 Since Corporatis profitis is improperly coupled to Homo sapiens, the goal of maximization of short term profits dominants the behavior of the system.
-This causes four things: the economic proper coupling subproblem, the model drift subproblem, the change resistance subproblem, and the symptoms of rampant corruption, unnecessary wars, avoidable recessions, excessive income inequality, and so on.
-The economic proper coupling subproblem then causes environmental degradation.
+This causes four things: the environmental proper coupling subproblem, the model drift subproblem, the change resistance subproblem, and the symptoms of rampant corruption, unnecessary wars, avoidable recessions, excessive income inequality, and so on.
+The environmental proper coupling subproblem then causes environmental degradation.
 The model drift increases subproblems D, B, and A because the political system's problem solving ability has been weakened.

 Note the two reinforcing loops.
 Each increases social improper coupling, which makes that subproblem and the sustainability problem worse and even more unsolvable.
 The problem is a nightmare of difficulty due to hidden feedback loops like this.

 The real complication, the one that makes the problem so hard to solve, is the change resistance problem in turn causes successful opposition to solving common good problems.
 That in turn prevents solution of everything the dashed arrows point to.
-Since one of these is the social proper coupling problem, it has become nearly impossible to solve that problem.
+Since one of these is the life form proper coupling problem, it has become nearly impossible to solve that problem.
 That's why the largest change resistance of all is anything that would reduce the power of large for-profit corporations, as well as their chief ally, the rich.

 So how can we solve the sustainability problem?
 The diagram shows that if we can solve the change resistance subproblem, then opposition to solving everything else melts away.